Lie groups of Poisson diffeomorphisms: Coisotropic bisections

 \subsection{The Lie group of (coisotropic) bisections}

 The convenient setting of Kriegl and Michor \cite{krieglmichor1997} is a framework for infinite-dimensional manifolds that is based on smooth curves.
-At it's core lies Boman's theorem, which states that a map between finite dimensional manifolds is smooth if and only if it sends smooth curves to smooth curves.

-Likewise, smooth maps between convenient manifolds --topological spaces modelled on convenient topological vector spaces-- are characterized by the same property, making smoothness easy to check, relative to the setting of locally convex manifolds (e.g. \cite{neeb2015}).
-Nevertheless, up to Fr\'echet manifolds, the convenient setting entirely coincides with the locally convex setting.
+At it's core lies Boman's theorem, which states that a map $f:M\to N$ between finite dimensional manifolds $M$ and $N$ is smooth if for every smooth curve $c$ in $M$, the curve $f\circ c$ is smooth in $N$.
+Likewise, smooth maps between convenient manifolds are characterized by the same property, making smoothness easy to check.

 A (convenient) Lie group $G$ is a convenient manifold together with a group structure for which the multiplication $m:G\times G\to G$ and inversion $\iota:G\to G$ are smooth.
 The tangent space $\mf{g}=T_eG$ at the identity inherits a Lie bracket from $G$.